 Ayr's operations may depend, in part, on how well it and its suppliers protect networks, equipment, information technology systems and software against damage from a number of threats, including, but not limited to, cable cuts, damage to physical plants, natural disasters, intentional damage and destruction, fire, power loss, hacking, computer viruses, vandalism and theft.
-Ayr's operations may also depend on the timely maintenance, upgrade and replacement of networks, equipment, information technology ("TT") systems and software, as well as pre-emptive expenses to mitigate the risks of failures.
+Ayr's operations may also depend on the timely maintenance, upgrade and replacement of networks, equipment, information technology ("IT") systems and software, as well as pre-emptive expenses to mitigate the risks of failures.
 Any of these and other events could result in information system failures, delays and/or increase in capital expenses.
 The failure of information systems or a component of information systems could, depending on the nature of any such failure, adversely impact Ayr's reputation and results of operations.
 Ayr's risk and exposure to these matters cannot be fully mitigated because of, among other things, the evolving nature of these threats.
-As a result, cyber security and the continued development and enhancement of controls, processes and practices designed to protect systems, computers, software, date and networks from attack, damage or unauthorized access may become a priority to ensure the ongoing success and security of the business.
+As a result, cyber security and the continued development and access may become a priority to ensure the ongoing success and security of the business.
 As cyber threats continue to evolve, Ayr may be required to expend additional resources to continue to modify or enhance protective measures or to investigate and remediate any security vulnerabilities.